 2. Use a Dependency Manager

-Consider using a dependency manager, such as WebDriverManager or chromedriver-binary, to simplify the installation process and handle the correct version of Chromedriver automatically.
-These tools can fetch compatible versions of Chromedriver and manage them within your project, reducing the effort required to set up and maintain the correct driver version.
+Consider, in real life, using such a dependency manager like WebDriverManager or chromedriver-binary that would make installation easier since it also chooses and installs the correct version of Chromedriver.
+Such tools enable you to fetch compatible versions of Chromedriver and let the tool manage it within your project; hence reducing the effort in setting up and keeping the right driver version.

 3. Store Chromedriver in a Defined Location